Furnace Repair Checklist

 - Make sure the button is on “heat” instead of “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having trouble overriding the setting, set the temperature by using the up/down arrows and holding the “hold” button.
-This will make the heater to turn on if thermostat programming is causing an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.